learn-co-curriculum/dsc-chi-square/README.md

 ## Comparing t-tests and Chi-Square Tests

-We'll introduce the chi-square test by comparing to and contrasting it with a familiar statistical test: the t-test!
+We'll introduce the chi-square test by comparing and contrasting it with a familiar statistical test: the t-test!

 ### t-test Refresher